KristopherKubicki/argon2_quantum/docs/KDF.md

 | Quantum adversary  | Large-scale QPU              | Monitoring, limited benefit     |

 The quantum bytes are fetched from AWS Braket in production or generated locally during development.
-This makes brute-force attempts expensive because each password guess must reproduce the extra step.
+The small circuit used to obtain them is outlined in [quantum-circuit.md](quantum-circuit.md).
+This extra step makes brute-force attempts expensive because each password guess must reproduce the service call.

 ## Flow Diagram